Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: General fractonic properties

 The Gaussian approach~\cite{Yan2023_1,Yan2023_2,Benton2021} consists of treating the spins as unconstrained variables (no local normalization or quantization imposed) and in Fourier space $S^z_m({\bm q})=\sum_{i\in m}e^{\imath {\bm q}\cdot {\bm r}_i} S_i^z$ where $m=1,2$ denotes the two sublattices.
 Expanded in lowest non-vanishing order (quadratic order) around ${\bm q}=0$ the classical constraints $\mathcal{C}_{\sublX}=0$ then take the form

 Arranging the Fourier-components in a symmetric and trace-free matrix $\underline{S}({\bm q})$ defined as

-the constraint can be written compactly as $q_\mu q_\nu \underline{S}^{\mu\nu}({\bm q})=0$ which is exactly the momentum space version of the generalized charge-free Gauss' law of a trace-free rank-2 U(1) electrostatic theory, $\partial_\mu\partial_\nu E^{\mu\nu}=0$, with a fictitious matrix-valued `electric' field $E^{\mu\nu}$~\cite{Pretko2017,Pretko2017_1,Prem2018,Nandkishore-2019,Pretko-2020}.
+the constraint can be written compactly as $q_\mu q_\nu \underline{S}^{\mu\nu}({\bm q})=0$ which is exactly the momentum space version of the generalized charge-free Gauss' law of a trace-free rank-2 U(1) electrostatic theory, $\partial_\mu\partial_\nu E^{\mu\nu}=0$, with a fictitious matrix-valued `electric' field $E^{\mu\nu}$~\cite{Pretko2017,Pretko2017_1,Prem2018,Nandkishore-2019,Pretko-2020} (see also the Supplementary Material for details on the derivation of the Gauss law).
 Violations of the constraint $\partial_\mu \partial_\nu E^{\mu\nu}=\rho\neq0$ take the role of charges which in this higher-rank case are called (scalar type-I) fractons with no mobility in real space.
 We note that an identical rank-2 Gauss' law also follows from an expansion of the constraint around ${\bm q}=(\pi,\pi)$ indicating that long-wavelength fluctuations around ferromagnetic and antiferromagnetic states are both of fractonic nature.
 As explained in Ref.~\cite{Niggemann2025a} the emergent rank-2 Gauss' laws are a direct consequence of the special sign structure of the spin sum in $\mathcal{C}_{\sublX}$ corresponding to discretized second derivatives.

 The rank-2 Gauss' law manifests in singular points in the spin structure factor

 at $T=0$ known as fourfold pinch points~\cite{Prem2018}.
 Within the present Gaussian formulation these features are obtained by carrying out $\langle\cdots\rangle$ as a projection onto the Fourier-modes that fulfill Eq.~(\ref{eq:gauss_law_s}).
 The result shown in Fig.~\ref{fig:Overview}(b) features clear fourfold pinch points in the extended Brillouin zone $q_x,q_y \in [0,2\pi)$ at ${\bm q}=(0,0)$ and ${\bm q}=(\pi,\pi)$ which are just the points where an expansion of the constraint has the form of a rank-2 Gauss' law.